ramigs/nuxt-fauna-article/nuxt-fauna.md

 - Fetch the entire repo collection using the `allRepos` Index
 - Go through each repo, generate a slug and return an object with the route path and the repo data as payload, that will be passed to the page
-- Add the route for the homepage, passing the repo collection as payload
+- Add the route for the home page, passing the repo collection as payload
 - Return the array of routes that should be generated

 ## Creating the pages